Australian-Internet-Observatory/aio-periodic-archiving-daemon/GUIDE.md

 🎛️ Designed to run as a 'daemon process' and optimized to create minimal disturbance to regular web-browsing experience.

-🎭 Can spoof differ kinds of user agents, allowing for wider data capture possibilities.
+🎭 Can spoof different kinds of user agents, allowing for wider data capture possibilities.

 🦾 Comes with a variety of scraper functionalities and configurations.